epidrome/mibook/_case-study/minecraft.md

 ---
 title: Minecraft
+image_url: /assets/images/minecraft.png
-excerpt: "Active user participation in the construction of video games is not something new, but Minecraft has been the first to emphasize user innovation."
+caption: "Active user participation in the construction of video games is not something new, but Minecraft has been the first to emphasize user innovation."
-header:
 overlay_color: "#000"
 overlay_filter: "0.5"
-  overlay_image: minecraft.png
-  image: minecraft.png
-  teaser: minecraft-thumb.png
 tags:
   - moding
   - making